RadoslavBotov/Wave-Function-Collapse/README.md

 ## Functionality

-+ Resizable grid to easily change generated image size ✅❌
++ Resizable grid to easily change generated image size (only from configs) ✅
 + Manual mode where user can choose tiles randomly ✅
-+ Manual mode where user can choose tiles from a list of valid possibilities ❌
 + Add new tilesets easily by providing files(png or jpeg) and describing their side codes in a yaml file ✅
 + Choose from available tiles sets from GUI ✅
-+ Automatic mode that fills grid cell based on tile with least entropy(number of tile possibilities for that cell) ❌
++ Automatic mode that fills grid cell based on tile with least entropy(number of tile possibilities for that cell) ✅
-+ Detection if grid is in a dead-end state (some cell has 0 possibilities left) ❌
++ Detection if grid is in a dead-end state (some cell has 0 possibilities left) ✅
 + Save current state of canvas as an image ✅

 ## Technologies